AI Agent vs Agentic AI: What’s the Difference and Why Does It Matter?

 What Is Agentic AI?

 Agentic AI takes things a step further.
-Instead of being given a single task, agentic AI can plan, make multi-step decisions, and even create subtasks on its own to achieve a larger goal.
+Instead of being given a single task, this system can plan, make multi-step decisions, and even create subtasks on its own to achieve a much larger goal.
+It’s not just reacting, it’s reasoning, strategizing, and adapting.

 Imagine asking an assistant not just to “send this email” but to “plan my entire product launch campaign, coordinate with the design team, set up the schedule, and send updates.”
-Agentic AI can handle that kind of complex, open-ended goal.
+These systems can handle that kind of complex, open-ended goal.
+It breaks down the objective, decides what steps to take, uses available tools, adjusts when things go wrong, and keeps going through to completion.

 Key traits of agentic AI: